 - (c) Each public water system must provide public notice to persons served by the water system in accordance with this section.
 Public water systems that sell or otherwise provide drinking water to other public water systems are required to give notice to the owners or operators of those systems, who are then responsible for providing public notice to the persons they serve.
 If a public water system has a violation in a portion of the distribution system that is physically or hydraulically isolated from other parts of the distribution system, the Division or the appropriate district board of health may allow the system to limit distribution of the public notice to only those persons served by that portion of the system which is out of compliance.
-Permission by the Division or the appropriate district board of health for limiting distribution of the notice must be granted in writing. - (d) A copy of the notice must also be sent to the Division or the appropriate district board of health in accordance with the requirements of 40 C.F.R. § 141.31(d), adopted by reference pursuant to NAC 445A.4525. - 3.
+Permission by the Division or the appropriate district board of health for limiting distribution of the notice must be granted in writing. - (d) A copy of the notice must also be sent to the Division or the appropriate district board of health in accordance with the requirements of 40 C.F.R. § 141.31(d), as adopted by reference [pursuant to] in NAC 445A.4525. - 3.
 Public notice of a violation of NAC 445A.455 is required pursuant to NRS 445A.940 and as follows: - (a) When a secondary maximum contaminant level exceeds the levels or units specified in subsection 1 of NAC 445A.455, the public water system must, within 90 days, collect and analyze three additional samples from the same sample point, but not more than one sample per month.
 If the average contaminant level of the four samples exceeds the secondary maximum contaminant level, the public water system must notify the Division or the appropriate district board of health and must provide notice to the public.
-The notice must be: - (1) For community public water systems: - (I) Published in a newspaper of general circulation in the area served by a system not more than 30 days after the standard is exceeded, or delivered personally or by mail to each person served by the system not more than 30 days after the standard is exceeded; and - (II) Published and delivered annually thereafter as provided in the annual consumer confidence report prepared pursuant to NAC 445A.4845 if the standard continues to be exceeded. - (2) For noncommunity water systems: - (I) Delivered personally or by mail to each person served by the system not more than 30 days after the standard is exceeded, or posted, within 30 days after the standard is exceeded, in a prominent location for consumers of the water system to read; and - (II) Posted, or delivered annually thereafter if the standard continues to be exceeded. - (b) If the Commission grants a variance pursuant to NAC 445A.487, 445A.4872 or 445A.4874 from the requirement concerning a secondary maximum contaminant level, the public water system shall give notice to the public pursuant to subparagraph (1) or (2) of paragraph (a) of subsection 3, as required by the type of system. - (c) In a fluoridated public water system, if the concentration for fluoride does not meet the concentrations specified in subsection 6 of NAC 445A.6682, the public water system must report the incident to the Nevada State Health Division of the Department of Health and Human Services for the appropriate district board of health as required in paragraph (i) of subsection 12 of NAC 445A.6682. - (d) Notice to the public must be in such form and manner as prescribed by the Division or the appropriate district board of health and must ensure that the public using the system is adequately informed. - 4.
-The Commission may not grant a variance from the provisions of public notification required by this section.
+The notice must be:

+- (1) For community public water systems: - (I) Published in a newspaper of general circulation in the area served by a system not more than 30 days after the standard is exceeded, or delivered personally or by mail to each person served by the system not more than 30 days after the standard is exceeded; and - (II) Published and delivered annually thereafter as provided in the annual consumer confidence report prepared pursuant to NAC 445A.4845 if the standard continues to be exceeded. - (2) For noncommunity water systems: - (I) Delivered personally or by mail to each person served by the system not more than 30 days after the standard is exceeded, or posted, within 30 days after the standard is exceeded, in a prominent location for consumers of the water system to read; and - (II) Posted, or delivered annually thereafter if the standard continues to be exceeded. - (b) If the Commission grants a variance pursuant to NAC 445A.487, 445A.4872 or 445A.4874 from the requirement concerning a secondary maximum contaminant level, the public water system shall give notice to the public pursuant to subparagraph (1) or (2) of paragraph (a), fof subsection 3.1 as required by the type of system. - (c) In a fluoridated public water system, if the concentration for fluoride does not meet the concentrations specified in subsection 6 of NAC 445A.6682, the public water system must report the incident to the Health Division [or the appropriate district board of health] of the Department of Health and Human Services as required in paragraph (j) of subsection 12 of NAC 445A 6682